-Canara HSBC Oriental Bank of Commerce Life Insurance’s iSelect Smart360 Term Plan lets you hold the term policy jointly with your homemaker spouse.
+Canara HSBC Life Insurance’s iSelect Smart360 Term Plan lets you hold the term policy jointly with your homemaker spouse.
 The best part about the joint-life cover is that if either spouse passes early the life cover of the surviving spouse continues without the need for additional premiums.
 This feature will be very useful in case your spouse is a homemaker.

 3. Premium Waiver in case of Accidental Disability

 While untimely death of the primary breadwinner is a serious cause of financial distress to families, it’s not the only one.
 Critical illnesses like cancer have been notoriously famous for pushing well to do families below the line of poverty.
 Similarly, loss of ability to perform your normal tasks and earn an income can also pose a serious threat to your family’s wellbeing.

 Thus, your term insurance plan should have the option for you to have some financial assistance in case of severe permanent disability. iSelect Smart360 Term Plan, for example, offers two benefits in case of permanent severe disabilities:

 - Waiver of premium for the life cover

 - An additional sum payable to you to help you continue supporting your family